You are here

 - Sexual function.

 The Federal Court (FC) in Bryant v Military Rehabilitation and Compensation Commission (2008) FCA 1424 has clarified the manner in which the above definition is to be approached when assessing the level of interference by an intermittent condition on ADLs as required by Table 13.1.
-In particular, Logan J counselled against a narrow interpretation and application of an earlier Administrative Appeals Tribunal (AAT) decision, Re O'Rourke and Comcare (1997) (AAT 12152, 26/8/97), where a 'global approach' was taken to the assessment.
+In particular, Logan J counselled against a narrow interpretation and confirmed that the Bryant and Emery cases were precedent.

-In the Emery case, Spender J concurred with the AAT's observation that certain conclusions could be reached in relation to the use of ADLs in various tables of the Approved Guide.
-For instance, where 'some supervision in direction in ADL' was needed “there is no requirement that all, or most, or any one of the particular functions listed in the glossary definition have been adversely affected”.
+In the Emery case, Spender J noted that where 'some supervision in direction in ADL' was needed “there is no requirement that all, or most, or any one of the particular functions listed in the glossary definition have been adversely affected”.
 Another conclusion was that “the term ADL is not limited to the basic mechanics of an activity but due weight must be given to the psychosocial aspect of the function”.
 Using the second listed ADL – 'standing' – as an example, Spender J noted that “the ability to stand may be impaired because one cannot stand straight, or stand still or stand around on even standby without some supervision of direction”.

 - Bryant v Military Rehabilitation and Compensation Commission (2008) FCA 1424 : Activities of daily living; Table 13.1; no mandate for global approach